jtgraham38/ContentOracle_AI_Chat/README.md

 - **NEW**: Bulk chat log management with delete functionality and pagination.
 - **NEW**: Automatic chat log cleanup via WordPress cron jobs.
 - **NEW**: Chat log viewer with sorting capabilities and message count display.
+- **NEW**: Floating chat widget with site-wide button and customizable styling.
+- **NEW**: WordPress customizer integration for live preview of floating chat appearance.
+- **NEW**: Multiple icon options for floating chat button (chat bubble, question mark, robot, etc.).
+- **NEW**: Responsive floating chat design optimized for mobile devices.
+- **NEW**: Widget area system for managing floating chat content.
+- **NEW**: Neutral color scheme by default for better brand compatibility.
 - Much more coming soon!

 ## Installation